 The course focuses on the application of the various forms of statistical analysis employed in quantitative, experimental, and qualitative research, and in multiple forms of research design and methodology.
 After a review and demonstration of the application of a statistical method(s), the outcome of the course is the systematic application and analysis of the correct statistical design(s) and method(s) to a student's own doctoral dissertation study and research.
 Steps in the development of the dissertation proposal and dissertation are integrated into the course.
 Submission of course artifacts to the Personal Learning Portfolio is required.
-Credits: 3 based on an understanding of the person is the reinvention of programs, services, policies, and practices on behalf of others.
-Steps in the development of the dissertation proposal and content for the dissertation are integrated into the course.
-Submission of course artifacts to the Personal Learning Portfolio is required.
-Credits: 3
+Prerequisites & Notes Offered: spring, term 2 Credits: 3